- 5 Ways to Actively Learn During Class - November 10, 2017

 What costs are covered during fly-in programs?

 Every fly-in program will be different, so the cost (or lack thereof) of a program will depend on the school.
-If you are especially concerned, you should definitely take the time to visit the webpage for the fly-in program or even call the school beforehand and clarify.
+If you are especially concerned, you should definitely take the time to visit the website for the fly-in program or even call the school beforehand for clarification.

 What are the benefits of these programs?